Throwing fermented grape skins on icy roads could help cut down our salt use

 Sodium chloride (or as you might know it: salt) is an important ingredient for helping get around in the winter.
 Spread on roads, it lowers the freezing point of ice, making it melt faster and making roads safer.
-But all the salt can also be harmful—not only is it corrosive to pavement, concrete, and steel, it can wash into lakes and streams or seep into our groundwater, contaminating water supplies and threatening aquatic life.
+But all that salt can also be harmful—not only is it corrosive to pavement, concrete, and steel, it can wash into lakes and streams or seep into our groundwater, contaminating water supplies and threatening aquatic life.
 Still, road salt use has been increasing—in the United States alone, it’s estimated that we currently use between 20 and 27 million tons of salt on our roadways each year.
 But a little reuse of agricultural waste could help mitigate the problem.

 Researchers at Washington State University have developed a way to turn grape skins and other waste like sugar beet leaves or apple pomace (that’s what remains after pressing apples for cider or juice) into a solution that makes road salt more effective, so each road needs less.
-That means less road salt entering our waterways and degrade our asphalt, bridges, and cars.
+That means less road salt entering our waterways and degrading our asphalt, bridges, and cars.

 Xianming Shi, an associate professor in civil and environmental engineering at Washington State University, first looked into a road salt alternative a few years ago for a project sponsored by the Alaska Department of Transportation.
 The department had a unique challenge: temperatures in Alaska would get too low for road salt to work, so they needed a more powerful solution.
 But magnesium chloride (a more effective deicer than salt) or additives that make road salt work better were too costly.
 Shi’s team ended up developing a way to turn discarded peony leaves—which is a big product in the state— into a nontoxic solution of chemicals that can be added to regular road brine.
 The result is a solution that is more effective as a deicer than traditional road salt, while using less sodium chloride overall.